 The Psy.D.
-Program follows the practitioner-scholar model, as defined by the Vail Conference and further articulated in the Mission Bay Resolutions.
-The Psy.D.
-Program is designed to prepare students as clinical psychologists to provide comprehensive psychotherapeutic and psychodiagnostic services, to assume administrative and supervisory positions in mental health programs, and to provide professional psychological consultation.
+Program is designed to train students as health service psychologists with an emphasis on clinical psychology.
+The program prepares students to provide comprehensive psychotherapeutic and psychodiagnostic services, to assume administrative and supervisory positions in mental health programs, and to provide professional psychological consultation.

 The Program trains students in the theories and concepts of cultural and individual diversity and in their application to the practice of professional psychology.
 It also trains students to be consumers of research and base their work on the foundation of scientific evidence and scholarly works.